ArthurAhiyarov/Voting/README.md

 # :raising_hand_man::raising_hand_man::raising_hand_man: Voting Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This smart contract project is a test for CryptonStudio training course.
+It comes with a Solidity contract, deploy, test and task scripts.

 Try running some of the following tasks: